Tokyo Paralympics day-by-day guide

 Aled Sion Davies has had to wait patiently for his chance to shine and he will bid to retain his shot put title in the F63 final (11:44).
 Davies has been the dominant figure in the event as he chases a third Paralympic gold.

-Sprinter Libby Clegg will aim to retain her T11 200m title (11:22) while Kadeena Cox goes in the T38 400m final (12:34) but will face a strong challenge from Hungary's Luca Ekler and world champion Margarita Goncharova from Russia, among others
+Sprinter Libby Clegg will aim to retain her T11 200m title (11:29).
+Kadeena Cox goes in the T38 400m (heats 04:25, final 12:38) but will face a strong challenge from Hungary's Luca Ekler and world champion Margarita Goncharova from Russia, among others.

 The canoe event comes to a close with a strong GB representation likely.
 The women recorded a clean sweep in the kayak events in Rio and could do it again through Jeanette Chippington (KL1), former swimmer Charlotte Henshaw and defending champion Emma Wiggs (KL2) and Laura Sugar (KL3), while Stuart Wood (VL3) will aim to win a medal on his Paralympic debut (finals from 02:48).

-GB will hope to figure in the boccia team finals (from 07:20) while there could also be medal interest in both of the new sports - badminton and taekwondo.
+GB will hope to figure in the boccia team finals (bronze matches from 04:10, finals from 07:20) while there could also be medal interest in both of the new sports - badminton and taekwondo.

-Dan Bethell's SL3 men's singles event is one of those reaching its climax on the first day of badminton finals while both Amy Truesdale in the +58kg and Matt Bush in the +75kg category have previously enjoyed world success and will be aiming for Paralympic glory (preliminaries from 02:00, medal session 09:00).
+Dan Bethell's SL3 men's singles event is one of those reaching its climax on the first day of badminton finals while in the taekwondo Amy Truesdale in the +58kg category has previously enjoyed world success and will be aiming for Paralympic glory along with Joe Lane in the +75kg - a late call-up for the injured Matt Bush (preliminaries from 02:00, medal session 09:00).

 The GB women will be aiming to be involved in the wheelchair basketball medal matches (from 09:45) while the women's doubles and men's singles titles are up for grabs in wheelchair tennis (from 04:00).